darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 description
 : A searchable description for the preset (optional)

+reset all module parameters to their default values
+: Selecting this option will cause all module parameters to be reset to their default values (as if you had simply enabled the module on a new image or clicked the module reset button).
+This can be used to automatically set certain modules (color calibration, exposure, filmic) based on the Exif properties of the current image rather than setting to hard-coded parameters.

 auto apply this preset to matching images _(processing modules only)_ : Check this box to automatically apply this preset to matching images when they are opened in the darkroom for the first time (you can reapply such automatic presets by Ctrl+clicking on the _reset_ button in the [module header](./module-header.md)).
 Additional controls will appear to allow you to define which images the preset will be applied to based on image Exif data (see below).